 A small performing ensemble of mixed voices selected by audition.
 Both contemporary and traditional styles of vocal jazz music are explored, with an emphasis on proper stylistic interpretation.
-Music prepared in rehearsal is performed in concerts at the University, in the community, and on tours throughout the region.
-May be repeated for a total of four hours.
+Music prepared in rehearsal is performed in

-MUSR 3461 WOMEN'S CHORUS
+MUSR 3461 1 CR (2 PART) FALL, SPRING WOMEN'S CHORUS